Sunday, 18 May 2008

 Then I saw the Elm tree with round penny like wings holding a small seed in the middle, in the next picture.
 Though on the tree the seeds are bunched together like piles of pennies and it is not easy to make out the form of individual seed.

-Finally the poppy
+Finally the Red Poppy-Flowers

-I did find the poppy flowers finally just a little outside, on the road that goes along the wheat fields.
+Finally, I did find the poppy flowers finally just a little outside, on the road that goes along the wheat fields.
 There were not too many of them but enough for taking some pictures.

 Disgusted dog